YifanJiang233/YifanJiang233.github.io/README.md

 - `altmetric`: Adds an [Altmetric](https://www.altmetric.com/) badge (Note: if DOI is provided just use `true`, otherwise only add the altmetric identifier here - the link is generated automatically)
 - `dimensions`: Adds a [Dimensions](https://www.dimensions.ai/) badge (Note: if DOI or PMID is provided just use `true`, otherwise only add the Dimensions' identifier here - the link is generated automatically)

-You can implement your own buttons by editing the bib.html file.
+You can implement your own buttons by editing the bib.liquid file.

 </details>